Aakarsh1504-CS/flexmo-jms/README.md

    - id=1,name=Employer
    - id=2,name=Job Seeker
    -
      *It is important to keep this data as written here , since the backend currently uses static id of the roles table.
-If you need to change this then Exployer logic can be followed*
+If you need to change this then Employer logic can be followed*
    ```bash
    php artisan db:seed
    ```